LiarPrincess/Violet/README.md

 If something is not working, you have an interesting idea or maybe just a question, then you can start an issue or discussion.
 You can also contact us on twitter [@itBrokeAgain](https://twitter.com/itBrokeAgain) (optimism, yay!).

-> Currently the most pressing issue is [designing a new object model](https://github.com/LiarPrincess/Violet/issues/1) (representation of a single Python object in the memory).
-This does not require any specific Python/Violet knowledge.
-Any contributions are welcome!
-(Yes, you do not need to write the code, just commenting in this thead would be a massive help.)

 - [Violet](#violet)
   - [Requirements](#requirements)
   - [Features](#features)